atbu/ultra/README.md

 paired letter).
 6. Finally, the signal goes to the lamps in the centre of the machine.
 The lamp for the letter corresponding to the signal will light up.

+## Implementation details

+Within the code, characters are represented as `u8`-typed values (unsigned 8-bit integers).
+This makes calculating offsets much easier.
+They are translated from `char` to `u8` at the start of an operation, then back to `char` at the end to be displayed to the user.